Vegz78/retro2png/README.md

 ## Manual Building and Installing

-You will need to install libpng before you build the program.
+You will need to install libpng-dev before you build the program.
 On Raspbian:

 ```
 # 1. Install dependencies